jlinoff/pam/PROPOSAL.md

 The same re-read applies to the **Content-Security-Policy** section and the two qualified comparison-table rows.

+### The Menu subsection was counting wrong

+Under **Menu and Search Section → Menu**, the README said *"there are seven menu options"* and listed seven.
+There are ten.
+It was missing Reused Passwords, Breached Passwords and Print, along with the "Click or tap on…" paragraph each entry has.

+`Reused Passwords` and `Print` were already absent before this branch, so that text was wrong in the v2.3.0 release too. **The prose stated a count**, which is the kind of claim that goes stale silently — nothing checks a number written in a sentence against the code that produces the thing being counted.

+The `pam-menu.png` capture beside it shows the real menu, so once the screenshots are regenerated the picture and the prose will finally agree.

+Now nine listed, with Print described separately as the conditional entry it is.
+The icons were cross-checked against `menu.js` rather than assumed: `files` for Reused Passwords, `key` for Breached Passwords, `printer` for Print.

+### The navigation lagged the sections

+Both `Reused Passwords` and `Breached Passwords` had full sections written, and neither appeared in the table of contents or in the Menu Functions index.
+The prose existed; there was no route to it except scrolling or following a cross-reference from elsewhere.

+Reused Passwords shipped in **v2.3.0** in that state, so it went a whole release with a section nobody could navigate to.

+Nothing catches this. `check-images` verifies that every link resolves, which is the opposite direction — it finds links pointing at nothing, not sections nothing points at.
+A "section with no inbound link" check would be a natural companion, though headings legitimately reachable only by scrolling exist too, so it would need judgement rather than a hard rule.

+Audited the rest: all twelve Menu Functions subsections are now in both.

 ### Status: README pass DONE

 **Corrections to what was already written.** The preference section was drafted